kellyreymaness/Project2/README.md

 [Sunday](Sunday.md)

 AUTOMATION CODE:
-The following code was attempted for automating the reports for each weekend.
+The following code was attempted for automating the reports for each weekday.
 The corresponding YAML header included params: day: and -- to access the parameters -- my code (initially) included filter(days==params$day).
 Unfortunately, I was unable to get the automation code to work, so I ended up hardcoding the weekday for the filters in order to generate each of the reports.

 library(markdown)